Artificial Intelligence

 When to Use Copilot Studio vs Custom Development

 Copilot Studio excels when the workflow can be expressed as a series of connector calls and decision points, and when deployment within Microsoft 365 is a requirement.
 For highly custom agent architectures – particularly multi-agent systems with complex orchestration – direct development using frameworks such as Semantic Kernel, AutoGen, or LangGraph provides more architectural control.
+Building these custom agent architectures often requires advanced software development skills and practices to ensure robust integration and scalability.
 McKenna Consultants helps clients evaluate this decision based on their specific requirements, existing infrastructure, and team capabilities.

 Real-World Use Cases